 Boom!
 These things just blow up sometimes.
 It’s kind of like when the battery in your car goes bad.
 You have to replace it.
 If your outdoor unit isn’t working, it might be because the 3- or 5-amp fuse in the indoor unit went bad.

 Same sort of thing, only no explosions or crackling noises.
 Capacitors tend to die slowly and quietly.The capacitor is one of your outdoor unit’s starting components.
 It holds power and sends a jolt of it to your system to turn it on.
 These almost always go bad if you keep your system long enough.
 You’ll need to have them switched out for new ones.

 10. Tripped float switch

-Most of the time, even the trickier issues can be fixed quickly.
+Most of the time, even trickier issues can be fixed quickly.

 You probably won’t have to replace your air conditioner when any of this stuff happens.
-For your HVAC company, these are common and straightforward fixes.
+For your HVAC company, these are common and straightforward repairs.

 And if you’re in the habit of getting your AC inspected each year, you’re a lot less prone to these issues than your neighbor who just hopes and prays everything is working ok.
 Everything always is working ok… until it’s not.

 If troubleshooting gets you nowhere and things are starting to heat up, you know who to call.